bikspammer/spammeri/README.md

 * Support for escaping hex characters (\x65 for example)
 * Delay adjustment
 * Hotkeys for stop and start
-* Show stats how many spams sent
+* Show stats on how many spams sent

 ## Screenshots
 ![Spamming discord](/Images/screenshot.png)